14mycareer/liftoff-assignments/P2-Project_Outline/README.md

 allergens, then receive a listing of restaurants that serve meals without the chosen allergen.
 The user will have the opportunity to select a restaurant which will display its name, address, phone number, and location/map.

-###FEATURES
+### FEATURES

-Drop Down/Select: Users will be able to pick an allergen from a drop down list of most common allergens.
+Drop Down/Select: Users will be able to pick an allergen from a drop down list of the most common allergens.

-Search/Sort: A database search will take place and retrieve information about restaurants that have a flag for not containing allergen.
+Search/Sort: A database search will take place and retrieve information about restaurants that have a flag for not containing the chosen allergen.

-Listing: Users will receive a listings of restaurants from a database search based upon the allergen selected.
+Listing: Users will receive a table of restaurants from a database search that do not contain the allergen selected.

-###Technologies
+Display: Users will select a restaurant which will display the restaurant's name, address, phone number, and location/map.

+### TECHNOLOGIES

 Include Technologies here
 ### What I'll Have to Learn